Tech-sensei/afrivendors-vendor-dashboard/README.md

 ## 📞 Support

-For support and questions, please contact [support information to be added]
+For support and questions, please contact [support information to be added].

 ---